SHILIANG17671467654/consul/website/source/docs/platform/k8s/connect.html.md

 * `consul.hashicorp.com/connect-service-protocol` - For pods that will be
   registered with Consul's [central configuration](/docs/agent/config_entries.html) feature, information about the protocol the service uses is required.
-This can be defined directly by using this annotation on the pod spec, or by defining a default value for all services using the Helm chart's [defaultProtocol](/docs/platform/k8s/helm.html#v-connectinject-centralconfig-defaultprotocol) option.
+Users can define the protocol directly using this annotation on the pod spec, or by defining a default value for all services using the Helm chart's [defaultProtocol](/docs/platform/k8s/helm.html#v-connectinject-centralconfig-defaultprotocol) option.
 Specific annotations will always override the default value.